Frequently Asked Questions

 How can diet help manage MS symptoms?

-The Live Disease Free eating plan nourishes the body while reducing the food to the infections that cause MS. Following this eating plan is vital for recovery, as it causes the infections to be less active, so that inflammation decreases and symptoms improve.
+The Live Disease Free diet nourishes the body while reducing the food to the infections that cause MS. Following this eating plan is vital for recovery, as it causes the infections to be less active, so that inflammation decreases and symptoms improve.
+This supports immune modulation.

 Treating the infections that cause MS is challenging.
-Therefore, it is important to follow the Live Disease Free eating plan with excellence, so that the infections are easier to treat.
+Therefore, it is important to follow the Live Disease Free diet with excellence, so that the infections are easier to treat.
 This will greatly increase the success of the treatment.

 What are the early signs of MS?